 Watching the frequencies and lowering or cutting them can help decrease the impact of these consonants and save the overall mix.

 Although, you will definitely need to couple this with a de-esser.

 Contracted Neck Muscles

 Tension in the neck can cut off sounds or muddy them, and that can be tragic for the mix.
 This action often gives more power to the midrange.

-If this is not what you are looking for, you can use EQ to decrease the presence of that energy creating a more even vocal.
+If this is not what you are looking for, you can use vocal EQ to decrease the presence of that energy, creating a more even vocal.

 Tension in the Nasal Cavity

-When this happens, you will notice a decreased power to high notes.
-In fact, this tension in the nasal cavity will have much the same results as tension in the neck.
+When this happens, you will notice a decreased power in high notes.
+In fact, this tension in the nasal cavity will have the same results as tension in the neck.

 With the nasal passage tensed the power will be driven into the mid-range tones.
 The actual location depends on the vocalist’s mouth and nose shapes, but the issue will be present, nonetheless.